Top 10 popular double pushchairs

 - Yes - with carrycot only

 The Donkey from Bugaboo has two seats side by side when used as a two-seater, so it’s wider than most pushchairs.
-It doesn’t come cheap, but could be worth splashing out on if it helps you get around town easily.
-Did our panel of parent testers give this pushchair the thumbs up, or did the extra width hinder them on their travels?
-Read our full review to find out.
+It doesn’t come cheap; could it be worth splashing out on if it helps you get around town easily?
+Read our full review to find out if it’s worth the eye-watering price.

 Baby Jogger City Select double